Danncode10/javascript-ai-bootcamp/README.md

 ---

+## 🌱 Dev Directory – Community Progress

+Want to practice using GitHub?
+Fork this repo and add your lesson code inside the [`/dev-directory`](./dev-directory) folder using your GitHub username as a folder name.

+📌 Follow the instructions inside [`dev-directory/README.md`](./dev-directory/README.md) to get started.

+ ---

 ## 🚀 Why I'm Doing This

 I'm learning slowly but seriously.
 This course is the foundation of my journey to become a **full stack developer**.